thekesolutions/koha-plugin-gobi/README.md

 * Authentication we currently only support cookie authentication, which is not enough. a hook to the plugins handling system could be needed.
 Or move it into _Koha_ proper (caveat: _Koha_'s REST api doesn't provide a way to do this either).

+Note: some of this things need to be discussed with _GOBI_ representatives to do some tests and have newer sample data.
+They've just renamed, and the sample data we have still mentions _YBP_.

 ## License